Skip to Content

 The only thing you really need to brew tea in a gaiwan is your primary tea vessel, which in this case will be your gaiwan teapot.

-A Gaiwan doesn’t have to be expensive either, I got mine from Camelia Sinensis (here), but you can find them on Amazon, like this one here.
+A Gaiwan doesn’t have to be expensive either, I got mine from Camelia Sinensis (A Montreal based company), but you can find them on Amazon as well.

 You will also need a small teacup (Chábēi – tea cups, or Pin bēi – tasting cups) to pour your tea into once it’s steeped.
-This can be a small porcelain cup like this one here or the double walled mugs that I prefer (like these) to keep my tea warm.
+This can be a small porcelain cup, or I actually prefer using mini double walled mugs to keep my tea warm and my fingers burn free.
 But again, you can use any cup that you have at home.

 Those are the two main things you’ll need to brew tea with a Gaiwan.
 Or you can get a few more things…